Manny Pacquiao: Olympics

-Pacquaio has never competed in the Summer Olympics.
+Pacquiao has never competed in the Summer Olympics.
 However, he would participate in the parade of nations of the 2008 Summer Olympics opening ceremony as the Philippine delegation's flag bearer; the first-ever non-participant to serve as the country's flagbearer.
 Swimmer Miguel Molina, 2005 Southeast Asian Games' Best Male Athlete, yielded the role to Pacquiao, upon the request of President Gloria Macapagal-Arroyo to national sports officials.

 He had the opportunity to compete in the 2016 Summer Olympics in Rio de Janeiro, when professional boxers under the age of 40 were allowed to compete in the games for the first time.
 However Pacquiao, decided not to compete.
 Pacquiao would signify his interest to qualify for the 2024 Summer Olympics in France.
 The Philippine Olympic Committee would make a failed petition to the International Olympic Committee (IOC).
-Now 45-years old, Pacquiao was disallowed to participate after the IOC decide to uphold the 40-year-old age limit.
+Now 45-years old, Pacquiao was disallowed to participate after the IOC decided to uphold the 40-year-old age limit.